ddsimoes/sd2-kotlin/README.md

 Status: DRAFT / alpha.
 The format and tooling may change.

-This repository contains a Kotlin parser and small tools for the SD2 data format.
-The goal is a readable, minimal syntax to describe structured data and small domain-specific configurations.
+This repository contains a Kotlin parser and tools for the SD2 data format.
+SD2 is a small, context‑free configuration / DSL format for humans, with explicit structure, typed constructors (including temporal types), and safe embedded code blocks.

 Why SD2?
 - Context-free grammar with explicit structure (no indentation rules, no schema-dependent parsing).